twstokes/AppleGenericDoom/README.md

 The goal of this project is to take [doomgeneric](https://github.com/ozkl/doomgeneric) and port it over to Apple devices.

 ### TODO:
-- implement the functions identified [here](https://github.com/ozkl/doomgeneric#porting)
-- interface nicely to Swift so we don't have to do as much in C
-- consider bringing in doomgeneric as a Git submodule and only adding the files we need to compile
+- Watch sound?
+-- Add SDL frameworks (see macOS target)
+-- Add compiler flag: `-DFEATURE_SOUND`
+-- Add i_sdlsound and i_sdlmusic to Watch target
+- Use bundled asset WAD on macOS

 ### Loading WAD files

-Until this has been figured out, drop a WAD file in ~/Library/Containers/com.tannr.AppleGenericDoom/Data and it'll automatically be detected (e.g. doom1.wad).
+Until this has been figured out, drop a WAD file in ~/Library/Containers/com.tannr.AppleGenericDoom/Data and it'll automatically be detected (e.g. doom1.wad) on macOS.
+On WatchOS it will look for the bundled asset.